cleo114/project_test/README.md

 ## Contributions

-Please refer to contributions.txt file for our commit logs and contributions towards this app
+Please refer to logs.txt file for our commit logs and contributions towards this app